 I don’t know what God they worship, but it isn’t the One I worship.

 The gasoline thrower and his religious supporters are still spraying gasoline all over their corner of their upside down crazy world, and they can get away with it over there.
 Because in “crazy world,” if you can’t see it, it isn’t there.

 Praise God, I don’t live there anymore.

 P.S.
 If you’re suffocating under the toxic fumes of gasoline spread all over your house, consider joining the Flying Free Support Community.
-It’s made up of a group of women who lit the match.
+It’s a group of women who lit the match.
 They know the gasoline in your house is real even if no one else in your life does.
-You’ll get access to all kinds of lessons that teach you how to live in the freedom and beauty of God’s clean air.
-Click HERE for more information.